oneapi-src/level-zero-spec/scripts/core/EXT_RTAS.rst

         ${x}RTASBuilderCommandListAppendCopyExt(hCommandList, pRtasBufferDevice, pRtasBufferHost, builderProps.rtasBufferSizeBytesMaxRequired, nullptr, 0, nullptr);

-As soon as the copy is finished, the acceleration strucuture is ready to be used on the device.
+As soon as the copy is finished, the acceleration structure is ready to be used on the device.
 Alternatively, one can also use a shared USM allocation to build the acceleration structure into and skip the explicit copy.

 Conservative Acceleration Structure Buffer Size
 ------------------------------------------------